dbanetto/uni/assign1/report.md

 refers to a valid entry in the `SUPPLIER` relation to satisfy the foreign key constraint.
 There is no constraint given that `Name` cannot be *null*.

-2. Yes, the primary key matches on a single tuple.
+2. Yes, there is a partial match to a tuple in the relation but no tuple will be removed.

 3. No, the foreign key is invalid and does not refer to a valid entry in the `SUPPLIER` relation.